Kazzaky/AccelHud/README.md

 ## Configs:
-In repository root is folder (configs-example)[./configs-example] with configs you can try out.
+In repository root is folder (config-example)[config-example] with configs you can try out.
 Copy them into your `/defrag` folder, then run following command in your game console: `exec filename`, you can add this command into your autoexec.cfg to make the config load permanent.
 \
 \
 \